Generic Name: naltrexone and bupropion (nal-TREX-one & bue-PROE-pee-on)

-- you are allergic to any ingredient in naltrexone or to the solution used to mix naltrexone
+- you are allergic to any ingredient in Contrave

 Contact your doctor or health care provider right away if any of these apply to you.

-Some medical conditions may interact with naltrexone.
+Some medical conditions may interact with naltrexone or bupropion.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: